 Realme X2 Pro vs Redmi K20 Pro: Who’s The New Entry Flagship King?
-[Pre-Launch Comparison]
+[In-Depth Comparison]

 Realme X2 Pro India launch has been confirmed, and the upcoming Realme flagship is all set to disrupt the entry-premium flagship market.
 Xiaomi is currently ruling the segment with Redmi K20 Pro, the most affordable Snapdragon 855 flagship in the country.